 - If you're on Franconia Ridge and you want to reach Greenleaf Hut, call Unit 5 Greenleaf.
 Say "Unit Five Greenleaf."
 If you can't get through to Greenleaf, call Unit 19 Front Desk.
 Say "Unit One Nine Front Desk."
 This is the radio used by the Pinkham staff for Search & Rescue and other emergency calls. - If you're on Mt.
-Washington and you want to reach AMC staff, call Unit 19 Front Desk.
+Washington and you want to reach AMC staff at Pinkham, call Unit 19 Front Desk.
 Say "Unit One Nine Front Desk."
-This is the radio used by the Pinkham staff for Search & Rescue and other emergency calls.
+To reach the staff at Mt.
+Washington State Park, call Unit 77 and say "Unit 77 Mt.
+Washington State Park Summit."